top of page

 In the first video on the left, you can see how confusing it might be for users to feel self-assured when choosing any menu option.
 There are barely any signifiers that confirm where a selection can be made and verify if its even successful.

-in the right video because we’ve included various signifiers, not just the reticle pointer changing colors.
+In the right video because we’ve included various signifiers, not just the reticle pointer changing colors.
 These selections can “push in” and have visual indicators that something is happening when their hand points at an object (sprite).

 bottom of page